Nothing Records: Marilyn Manson (Portrait era)

 In the months following the momentum of The Downward Spiral, the next release from the label came from Marilyn Manson.
 One of the earliest signings to the label, Marilyn Manson first met Reznor in 1990, while enrolled as a student at Broward Community College in Fort Lauderdale, Florida.
 Warner was working towards a degree in journalism and gaining experience in the field by writing articles for a music magazine, 25th Parallel.
 One of his interviews for the magazine was with Reznor.
 Manson also performed as a local opener for Nine Inch Nails in July 1990 with his band, then known as Marilyn Manson and The Spooky Kids, at Club Nu in Fort Lauderdale, Florida (a show which also included future Nothing Records act Meat Beat Manifesto).
 Manson wound up giving Reznor a tape of his material.

 Upon forming the Nothing Records imprint, Reznor called Manson and offered to sign him to the label, alongside an opening slot supporting Nine Inch Nails on their upcoming "Self Destruct Tour".
 At the time, Manson's band had been fielding offers from numerous record companies, including Madonna's Maverick label.
 Given the promise of total artistic freedom, the band opted to sign to Nothing Records.

-Recording sessions for their debut studio album began in July 1993 with Swans producer Roli Mosimann at Criteria Studios in Miami, Florida.
+Recording sessions for their debut studio album began in July 1993 with producer (and former Swans drummer) Roli Mosimann at Criteria Studios in Miami, Florida.
 Recording a selection of new songs, along with material from their Spooky Kids repertoire, the first version of their debut, titled The Manson Family Album, was completed by the end of September.
 However, it was not well received.
 The band's members, along with Reznor, felt Mosimann's production was flat, lifeless and poorly representative of the band's live performances.
 Seeking a more raw sound, Reznor agreed to rework production of The Manson Family Album in October 1993 at Record Plant Studios in Los Angeles.
 After seven weeks of mixing and re-recording, the album, retitled Portrait of an American Family, was presented to Nothing's parent label Interscope.
 The song "Filth" was dropped from the revised album, while the songs "Prelude (The Family Trip)" and "Wrapped In Plastic" were added.
 The song "Citronella" was renamed "Dogma".
 Several other minor musical and lyrical differences exist throughout the two versions, such as fewer Charles Manson samples being included in the song "My Monkey".